 When doing cross-jurisdictional coordination, it may prove beneficial to create a special stormwater district similar to that in Salt Lake County.
-This new district would help consolidate services, and be the revenue generation and operations and maintenance entity for the entire county.
+This new district would help consolidate services, and could be the revenue generation and operations and maintenance entity for the entire county.
+Map 19 - Water Courses

-Electric Power, Natural Gas, and Utility Corridors
+Electric Power, Natural Gas, & Utility Corridors